 2021 retrospective NTG results

 This section discusses the calculated free-ridership and spillover rates, as well as the final 2021 retrospective NTG ratios developed based on the survey results.
 Table 4-5 displays the sampled program and measure category along with the sample size, free-ridership value, spillover value, NTG ratio, and relative and absolute precision at the 90% confidence level.
+To provide extra detail, the table includes additional breakouts for lighting versus lighting with controls for the EO and Small Business programs.
+These distinctions were based on either measure descriptions provided in the tracking data that indicated controls or customer responses when asked if they also installed controls as part of the lighting project.
+Note that for prospective application, these categories are collapsed into an overall EO and Small Business value.
+This is both because tracking systems are not set up to handle different values and the precisions were too wide.
+Even if the tracking systems were adjusted to allow separate values, the precision would not be sufficient for breaking out this category prospectively.

-Upstream – Lighting includes screw-based, linear LEDs, LED fixtures, and exterior LEDs.
-This category was aggregated to improve precision.
-NTG ratios were similar across these subcategories.
+To improve prevision for prospective application Midstream – Lighting includes, linear LEDs, LED fixtures, and exterior LEDs.
+This table presents the results for all categories separately.
+NTG ratios were very similar across these subcategories.
 High/low bay and lighting with controls were kept separate due to tighter precisions and higher NTG ratios.
+Screw-based lighting has a small sample size but was kept as its own category since the Midstream program is ending incentives for this technology moving forward.

-The 2021 retrospective value for the EO program was 82%, which is a 12 percentage point decrease from the previous value, which was based on PY2017 participation.
-The Small Business ratio maintained a high NTG ratio of 92% representing a decrease of about 7 percentage points from the previous value, which was based on PY2011 participation.
-In the Upstream program, the retrospective values were higher in the high/low bay (81%) and lighting with controls (91%) categories compared to other lighting measures.
-The aggregated screw-based, linear LEDs, LED fixtures, and exterior LEDs category was a combined 36% NTG.
+The 2021 retrospective value for the EO program overall was 82%, which is a 12-percentage point decrease from the previous value, which was based on PY2017 participation.
+EO customers that installed lighting with controls had a higher NTG value, but their weight was insignificant in changing the overall EO NTG value.
+The overall Small Business ratio maintained a high NTG ratio of 92% representing a decrease of about 7 percentage points from the previous value, which was based on PY2011 participation.
+In the Midstream program, the retrospective values were higher in the high/low bay (81%) and lighting with controls (91%) categories compared to other lighting measures.
+The aggregated linear LEDs, LED fixtures, and exterior LEDs category was a combined 31% NTG.
 In all cases, participant spillover was very low, and the variations in NTG are due to differences in free-ridership.
+IN this combined category, NTG for linear LEDs and LED fixtures were 39% and 40%, and exterior LED was 27%.

 The difference between this collapsed lighting category, made up of more common lighting equipment, and the high/low bay and lighting with controls category indicates that program intervention on the other and more advanced technologies is more important for market transformation.
 For the more common lighting equipment, the low NTG scores driven by high free-ridership indicate that most customers would have still installed LED technologies in the absence of the program.